Close

 Gather all required documentation systematically:

-• Completed application form with accurate information
+• Completed and signed visa application form with signature matching your passport

+You may also need proof you have enough money for your stay and unexpected costs.
 Ensure all foreign documents are properly translated into French and apostilled when required.

 Step 3: Application Form Completion